-he great physicist Max Planck would have been 150 years old on April 23, 2008.
-In discovering the correct equation for the description of heat radiation (the famous Radiation formula), he blazed a new trail for physics.
-His formula contains the postulation $E = h\nu$, that is, that energy is available in so-called quanta.
+The great physicist Max Planck would have been 150 years old on April 23, 2008.
+In discovering the correct equation for the description of heat radiation (the famous "Radiation formula"), he blazed a new trail for physics.
+His formula contains the postulation E = hv, that is, that energy is available in so-called quanta.
 It is thanks to Planck's integrity and strength of character that this true explanation of heat radiation prevailed, because the discussion at that time was anything but honest, above all when one considered the methods of a Niels Bohr.
-For, the Copenhagen interpretation, the uncertainty principle, and quantum mechanics are pure mathematical-statistical interpretations.
+For, the Copenhagen interpretation, the uncertainty principle, and quantum mechanics are pure mathematical-statistical "interpretations."
 Almost all scientists at the time fell in with the mathematical euphoria, without exact knowledge of the true physical processes.
-First one had to have a System, then came the discoveries.
+First one had to have a "System," then came the discoveries.

-Already as a young physicist Max Planck had found that the world of established, so-called classical, physics, as represented by famous "big-name" professors like Robert Clausius, Hermann von Helmholtz, and others, suffered from some problems with the understanding of various natural phenomena, and above all with the acceptance of new and far-reaching ideas.
+Already as a young physicist Max Planck had found that the world of established, so-called classical, physics, as represented by famous bigname professors like Robert Clausius, Hermann von Helmholtz, and others, suffered from some problems with the understanding of various natural phenomena, and above all with the acceptance of new and farreaching ideas.
 In his prize-winning work of 1887, "Das Prinzip der Erhaltung der Energie" (The Principle of the Conservation of Energy), submitted for a contest sponsored by the Göttingen philosophy department, Planck had mentioned the work of Robert Mayer, the discoverer of the mechanical equivalent of heat, and especially his explanation of the phenomenon of heat.
+Heat is usually falsely explained as accelerated molecular motion of matter or bodies, that is, heat energy is a pure mechanical kinetic energy.
+Robert Mayer, who grappled intensively with the phenomenon of vis (kraft) had expressly noted in his discovery that heat, which is a kind of vis (today one says energy), is equivalent to the mechanical motive force, however, that this "heat energy" (Wärmekraft) ought not be expressly reduced to the increased motion of the smallest existing part of matter (see also, "Was ist Wärme?
+Oder: warum die Natur keine Disco ist," (What is Heat?
+Or why Nature Is not a Disco) in Neue Solidarität Nos.
+17 and 18, 2006).